Man killed in Eagle Street shooting, police say

 A man was shot to death Thursday morning on Eagle Street, New Orleans police said.

-The shooting was reported in the 1700 block of Eagle (between Green and Hickory streets), NOPD spokesman Aaron Looney said shortly after 8:45 a.m.
-Thursday, May 24.
+The shooting was reported at 8:19 a.m.
+Thursday, May 24, in the 1700 block of Eagle (between Green and Hickory streets), according to NOPD reports.

 The man was taking children to school when he was shot, and didn’t even have shoes on, said neighbors who declined to give their names to a reporter.
 They heard three gunshots, they said.

-Police are investigating a silver car with the driver-side door ajar.
-Workers with the Orleans Parish Coroner’s office have removed the body from the scene.
+Police investigators, including a canine unit, focused their attention on a silver car with the driver-side door ajar.
+Workers with the Orleans Parish Coroner’s office removed the body from the scene shortly after 10:30 a.m.

-This is a breaking news article and will continue to be updated as more information becomes available.
+Anyone with information is urged to call the NOPD Homicide Division at 504-658-5300 to speak to Detective Everett Briscoe, or CrimeStoppers at 822-1111 to leave an anonymous tip that could be eligible for a cash reward.